Malli Malli Idi Rani Roju: Plot

 They go to Ram's house to meet him.
-They get to know that Ram is at a marriage and go there and find him, where his loses his handkerchief.
+They get to know that Ram is at a marriage and go there and find him, where he loses his handkerchief.
 Nazeera takes that and remembers that it was given by her in the past.
 Mehak gives that to Ram and inquires the story behind it.
 Ram narrates and that shows Nazeera in his heart.
 Nazeera feels bad of the challenge and feels that is an insult for her love and starts to leave to Malaysia.
 In the way, she meets Ram's daughter Parvathi in the radio mirchi and speaks to her.
 Parvathi shows a photo of her mother, who was Jyothi.
 Nazeera leaves abruptly.
 While going, Nazeera gives Parvathi a gift for Ram and then they leave for the airport.
 Ram comes there and sees the gift box and realizes that Nazeera has come for him and rushes to the airport.
 Nazeera meets Jyothi in the airport, who tells that they are in a relationship and after she had a child, he left her.
 Nazeera says that Ram is not such a guy.
 Then Jyothi says that she was speaking of some other guy called Seenu.
 She tells her that Ram has brought up Parvathi but is not her father.
 She also tells that Ram is not married and has only Nazeera in his heart and he still loves her.
 Ram comes to the airport and knows from Mehak that Nazeera was not married and rushes into the airport despite the obstructing police there.
 He sees Nazeera standing there for him.
 Both of them hug each other and the movie has a happy ending.